thephpleague/csv/docs/9.0/installation.md

 You can also use `League\Csv` without using Composer by downloading the library on Github.

-1. Visit [the releases page](https://github.com/thephpleague/csv/releases) for the project.
+1. Visit [the releases page](https://github.com/thephpleague/csv/releases) of the project.
-2. Find the release of `League\Csv` for your version of PHP
+2. Find the release of `League\Csv` for your version of PHP.
 3. Click the **Source Code** link for preferred compression format.

 The library is compatible with any [PSR-4](http://www.php-fig.org/psr/psr-4/) compatible autoloader.

-Also, `League\Csv` comes bundle with its own autoloader script `autoload.php` located in the root directory.
+Also, `League\Csv` comes bundled with its own autoloader script `autoload.php` located in the root directory.

 ```php
 use League\Csv\Reader;